TrevorBurgoyne/GithubTestings/README.md

 # GithubTestings
-This is a test to get used to github shenaigains
+This is a test to get used to github shenanigans